 - Either select a VPN server or location from among the options in the browser extension window and click Connect.
 Or if one is visible in the browser extension window, click the Quick Connect button to let the VPN network find the best server for you and connect you to it.

-What about Chrome on Android and iOS devices?
+What about Chrome VPN on Android and iOS devices?

 This is an area where people frequently get confused, so let’s first define our terms.

-A VPN extension is a browser extension that connects to a VPN service.
+A VPN (Virtual Private Network) extension is a browser extension that connects to a VPN service.
 You can use the servers in the VPN’s network to get around geo-blocking the same way you use a proxy server.
-But a VPN takes great pains to provide for your privacy and security, encrypting communications between your computer and the VPN server, protecting you against data leaks with a kill switch and so on.
+But a VPN takes great pains to provide for your privacy and security.
+It does this by encrypting communications between your computer and the VPN server and protecting you against data leaks with a kill switch.

 But the “free proxy” situation is even worse than that.
-Free proxy services have fixed monthly expenses.
-To pay the bills, some proxy servers do stuff that can cause big problems for you.
+To pay the bills, some proxy servers do things that can cause big problems for you.
 Secretly gathering user data and selling it is one of the more common scams.
 We’ve even heard that one proxy server has been used to launch botnet attacks by pooling processing power and bandwidth from its crowd of “free users.”

 If you value your privacy and security, we urge you to only use VPN extensions from the reputable VPN services we recommend.